Private flood insurance vs. NFIP: What's the difference?

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-While insurance companies have traditionally provided flood insurance via the National Flood Insurance Program (NFIP), more and more companies are now offering private flood insurance in addition to the NFIP plan.
+Most flood insurance policies are administered and funded by the National Flood Insurance Program (NFIP).
+However, more companies are now offering private flood insurance, which is provided and backed by private insurers, either in addition to or instead of the traditional NFIP plan.

 Read more